 It is well documented that food allergy is an expression of an inherited predisposition.
 This predisposition results in disease when digestion is inadequate, This may be due to hypochlorhydria, pancreatic enzyme deficiency, or inadequate brush border enzymes.
 When proteins are not digested to amino acids, or short chain polypeptides, they retain their antigenic properties. these antigenic molecules may then be absorbed through a damaged mucosal barrier or “leaky gut” and be exposed to the immune system.
 This, in turn, can create a state of chronic immune hypersensitivity and inflammation.
 In general, foods with a higher protein content (> 20 %) are more likely to be allergenic.

 Often adopting a hypoallergenic diet will produce resolution of symptoms.
 But, if leaky gut is severe, measures must be taken to promote intestinal healing.
 The addition of pre and probiotics to the diet will usually produce dramatic improvement.
-There is some data to suggest that lactobacilli and other probiotics can be used as treatment of food allergy when avoidance is not possible.
+There is some data to suggest that lactobacilli and other probiotics can be used to treat a food allergy when avoidance is not possible.
 Conventional treatment of allergies involves attempting to desensitize the animal by weekly injections of specially prepared serums for 3 to 5 years- and possibly for life as the latest advisory by the Academy of Veterinary Dermatology recommends.

 1. James, Mary.
 Allergy Testing White Paper.
 Genova Diagnostics 2005.